bittersoftware/webdriverjs-ryanair/README_.md

 ## Disclaimer

 - This code was developed and tested in macOS Ventura 13.6 (Darwin) in which is more stable.
-I also ran in Ubuntu 22.04 LTS after warpping up everything, but it was not as stable as in macOS.
+I also ran in Ubuntu 22.04 LTS after wrapping up everything, but it was not as stable as in macOS.
 Unfortunately I did not have time to fix and make it all compatible.
-- I have marked the places I would like to improve the solution with `TODO:` comments. export CUCUMBER_PUBLISH_ENABLED=true
+- I have marked the places I would like to improve the solution with `TODO:` comments.